hantsy/jakartaee-faces-sample/docs/guide.md

 In above codes,

-* We use [Bootstrap](https://getbootstrap.com/) and [Font Awesome](https://fontawesome.com/) CSS frameworks to beautify our pages.
+* We use [Bootstrap](https://getbootstrap.com/) and [Font Awesome](https://fontawesome.com/) to beautify the pages.

-* Use `ui:include` to includes predefined facelets `composition` fragments.
+* We use `ui:include` to include the predefined facelets `composition` view.

-* There are some `ui:insert` tags  defined where live some room to the certain facelets templates to specify the content.
+* There are some `ui:insert` tags where live some room to the certain facelets templates to specify the content.

-Facelets follow the `Composition` pattern, it is easy to replace the specified content with Facelets composition.
+Facelets follow the `Composition` pattern, it is easy to replace the specified content with Facelets composition view.

 Check the file contents of *header.xhtml*, *footer.xhtml* and *alert.xhtml* yourself from the [source codes](https://github.com/hantsy/jakartaee-faces-sample).